pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

-MinorVersionLimit|xsd:int|The MinorVersionLimit for versions history for the List Instance, optional attribute MaxVersionLimit|xsd:int|The MaxVersionLimit for versions history for the List Instance, optional attribute RemoveExistingContentTypes|xsd:boolean|The RemoveExistingContentTypes flag for the List Instance, optional attribute TemplateFeatureID|pnp:GUID|The TemplateFeatureID for the feature on which the List Instance is based, optional attribute ContentTypesEnabled|xsd:boolean|The ContentTypesEnabled flag for the List Instance, optional attribute Hidden|xsd:boolean|The Hidden flag for the List Instance, optional attribute EnableAttachments|xsd:boolean|The EnableAttachments flag for the List Instance, optional attribute EnableFolderCreation|xsd:boolean|The EnableFolderCreation flag for the List Instance, optional attribute
+MinorVersionLimit|xsd:int|The MinorVersionLimit for versions history for the List Instance, optional attribute MaxVersionLimit|xsd:int|The MaxVersionLimit for versions history for the List Instance, optional attribute RemoveExistingContentTypes|xsd:boolean|The RemoveExistingContentTypes flag for the List Instance, optional attribute TemplateFeatureID|GUID|The TemplateFeatureID for the feature on which the List Instance is based, optional attribute ContentTypesEnabled|xsd:boolean|The ContentTypesEnabled flag for the List Instance, optional attribute Hidden|xsd:boolean|The Hidden flag for the List Instance, optional attribute EnableAttachments|xsd:boolean|The EnableAttachments flag for the List Instance, optional attribute EnableFolderCreation|xsd:boolean|The EnableFolderCreation flag for the List Instance, optional attribute
 <a name="contenttypebindings"></a>
 ###ContentTypeBindings
+The ContentTypeBindings entries of the List Instance, optional collection of elements

 ```xml
 <ContentTypeBindings>